ahrasel/go-bash-alias-manager/README.md

 https://github.com/ahrasel/go-bash-alias-manager

-A desktop application built with Go and Fyne to manage your bash aliases on Linux.
+A desktop application built with Go and Fyne to manage your bash aliases on Linux and macOS.

 ## Features